Chicago Partners Investment Group LLC Increases Holdings in Waste Management, Inc. (NYSE:WM)

 Chicago Partners Investment Group LLC increased its position in Waste Management, Inc. (NYSE:WM – Get Rating) by 4.1% in the 4th quarter, HoldingsChannel reports.
 The institutional investor owned 7,979 shares of the business services provider’s stock after buying an additional 316 shares during the quarter.
 Chicago Partners Investment Group LLC’s holdings in Waste Management were worth $1,207,000 at the end of the most recent reporting period.

 Several other hedge funds also recently bought and sold shares of the company.
-Vanguard Group Inc. raised its position in shares of Waste Management by 2.8% during the 3rd quarter.
-Vanguard Group Inc. now owns 36,984,227 shares of the business services provider’s stock valued at $5,925,244,000 after buying an additional 1,016,798 shares in the last quarter.
+Vanguard Group Inc. lifted its holdings in shares of Waste Management by 2.8% in the 3rd quarter.
+Vanguard Group Inc. now owns 36,984,227 shares of the business services provider’s stock valued at $5,925,244,000 after acquiring an additional 1,016,798 shares during the last quarter.
 Arrowstreet Capital Limited Partnership lifted its stake in shares of Waste Management by 194.9% in the 1st quarter.
 Arrowstreet Capital Limited Partnership now owns 1,217,592 shares of the business services provider’s stock valued at $192,988,000 after purchasing an additional 804,708 shares during the last quarter.
 Los Angeles Capital Management LLC boosted its holdings in shares of Waste Management by 3,120.2% in the 3rd quarter.
 Los Angeles Capital Management LLC now owns 600,443 shares of the business services provider’s stock worth $96,197,000 after purchasing an additional 581,797 shares during the period.
 Caisse DE Depot ET Placement DU Quebec raised its holdings in Waste Management by 21.5% during the 3rd quarter.
 Caisse DE Depot ET Placement DU Quebec now owns 2,605,293 shares of the business services provider’s stock valued at $417,394,000 after buying an additional 461,425 shares during the period.
-Finally, Prudential Financial Inc. lifted its position in Waste Management by 67.5% in the third quarter.
-Prudential Financial Inc. now owns 966,026 shares of the business services provider’s stock worth $154,772,000 after buying an additional 389,400 shares during the last quarter.
+Finally, Prudential Financial Inc. boosted its stake in Waste Management by 67.5% during the third quarter.
+Prudential Financial Inc. now owns 966,026 shares of the business services provider’s stock worth $154,772,000 after buying an additional 389,400 shares during the period.
 Institutional investors own 78.48% of the company’s stock.

 Waste Management Price Performance